sabbirkhanoni/PIRides-Ride-Sharing-Platform-with-Realtime-Live-Map-Tracking/server/readme.md

 - On success, store the returned `token` for authentication in future requests.
 - Handle error messages and display them to the user as appropriate.
 - The `data` object in the response contains the newly created rider's information (except password).
-- The endpoint expects the `Content-Type: application/json` header.

 ---